Car: Costs and benefits

 Road congestion is an issue in many major cities (pictured is Chang'an Avenue in Beijing).

 The costs of car usage, which may include the cost of: acquiring the vehicle, repairs and auto maintenance, fuel, depreciation, driving time, parking fees, taxes, and insurance, are weighed against the cost of the alternatives, and the value of the benefits—perceived and real—of vehicle usage.
 The benefits may include on-demand transportation, mobility, independence, and convenience, and emergency power.
 During the 1920s, cars had another benefit: "[c]ouples finally had a way to head off on unchaperoned dates, plus they had a private space to snuggle up close at the end of the night."

 Similarly the costs to society of car use may include; maintaining roads, land use, air pollution, noise pollution, road congestion, public health, health care, and of disposing of the vehicle at the end of its life; and can be balanced against the value of the benefits to society that car use generates.
-Societal benefits may include: economy benefits, such as job and wealth creation, of car production and maintenance, transportation provision, society wellbeing derived from leisure and travel opportunities, and revenue generation from the tax opportunities.
+Societal benefits may include economic benefits, such as job and wealth creation, from car production and maintenance, transportation provision, societal wellbeing derived from leisure and travel opportunities, and revenue generation from the tax opportunities.
 The ability of humans to move flexibly from place to place has far-reaching implications for the nature of societies.

 Environmental effects

-Trucks' share of US vehicles produced, has tripled since 1975.
+Trucks' share of US vehicles produced has tripled since 1975.
 Though vehicle fuel efficiency has increased within each category, the overall trend toward less efficient types of vehicles has offset some of the benefits of greater fuel economy and reductions in pollution and carbon dioxide emissions.
 Without the shift towards SUVs, energy use per unit distance could have fallen 30% more than it did from 2010 to 2022.

+Growing sales of electric vehicles (EVs) indicate a trend away from gas-powered vehicles that generate greenhouse gases that cause climate change.